kellyjonbrazil/jc/docs/parsers/ufw.md

           "from_transport":         string,     # null if from_service is set
           "from_start_port":        integer,    # null if from_service is set
           "from_end_port":          integer,    # null if from_service is set
-          "from_service":           string      # null if any above are set }
+          "from_service":           string,     # null if any above are set "comment":                string      # null if no comment }
       ]
     }